Missions We Support

 Our Haiti Mission:

 Dayspring Ministries is a non-profit, non-denominational Christian ministry whose mission is to encourage and support the people of the Light & Peace Mission churches in Haiti.
 Donations to Dayspring support the Light & Peace Christian School, My Father’s House orphanage, a Food Program for the elderly and disabled, and a Family Health Clinic.
-Helpers are always needed to collect and pack donated clothing and other items to be shipped to Haiti.
+Helpers are always needed to collect and pack donated clothing and other items to be transported to Haiti.
 Families and individuals are needed to sponsor the children in the school and orphanage.

 Good News Home for Women